U.S. Department of State Seal

 The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to India’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from India if all Convention requirements are met and the child appears eligible to immigrate to the United States.
 This letter will inform India’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

-Warning: Do not attempt to adopt of a child in India before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.
+Warning: Do not attempt to adopt or obtain custody of a child in India before you receive provisional approval of your Form I-800 petition AND a U.S. consular officer issues the “Article 5/17 Letter” for your adoption case.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt a child in India, you must have completed the above four steps.
+Remember: Before you adopt a child in India, you must have completed the above five steps.
 Only after completing these steps can you proceed to finalize the adoption.

-The process for finalizing the adoption in India generally includes the following:
+The process for finalizing the adoption generally includes the following:

 • Provides information regarding abandoned/relinquished/orphaned children available for intercountry adoption;